turingschool/front-end-curriculum/lessons/es6-destructuring.md

 ```

 ### Isolating Arguments Passed as Function Parameter
-Provided the arguments below, write a function that pulls fields from the provided object and logs the string below.
+Provided the arguments below, write three separate functions, each will pull fields from the provided object and log a string.

 There are three exercises, one using an array, one using variables passed as an object, one using an object with key value pairs.